Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Introduction

 Recently, machine learning based methods have shown immense potential for NLC by learning the non-linear transfer function directly from data.
 It has been shown that learned NLC methods can be effective even without any a-priori knowledge of the fiber parameters \cite{CVNN}.
 Parameterization of existing models is an effective approach for developing learned NLC methods.
 The learned digital backpropagation (LDBP) method \cite{LDBP} has been developed by parameterizing the SSFM for the standard NLSE.
 For dual-polarized (DP) transmission, it has been extended to include distributed compensation of PMD \cite{ldbp-pmd} by parameterizing the SSFM for the Manakov-PMD equations.
 The resulting approach is referred to as LDBP-PMD.
 While LDBP presents a significant improvement over conventional DBP, it still shares limited capability to capture the interplay of dispersion and nonlinearity, given the large step size required to maintain feasibility.
 Recently, we proposed the deep convolutional recurrent neural network (DCRNN) model \cite{jain:2022} to overcome this limitation by using a bi-directional recurrent neural network to capture the interaction of nonlinearity and dispersion based on past (and future) symbols at each NLC step.
 Similar to \cite{ldbp-pmd}, its extension DCRNN-PMD incorporates the distributed compensation of PMD.

 However, inclusion of distributed PMD in the learned model results in the coupling of NLC with PMD compensation and thus, requires additional considerations since in practice, PMD may drift over time\cite{poole1997polarization}.
 Learned NLC schemes in the literature often assume that the model can be trained offline for an arbitrarily long period of time using a sufficiently large training dataset from a stationary channel/distribution \cite{DCNN}.
 But when we consider time evolution of PMD, the distribution of observed data becomes non-stationary, a phenomenon referred to as concept drift in the machine learning literature \cite{drift2}.
 For practical application, it is therefore essential that the learned model can adapt in real-time in the presence of concept drift using an online training scheme.
-Unfortunately, in the past, adaptation of joint NLC and PMD compensation schemes for changes in PMD has been found to be equivalent to re-training the entire model from scratch or worse \cite{ldbp-pmd}.
-In fact, real-time adaptation of learned NLC methods has not been investigated so far in the literature.
+Unfortunately, previous studies on adaptation of joint NLC and PMD compensation schemes have only considered instantaneous uncorrelated changes in the state of PMD, wherein re-training the converged model has been found to be equivalent to learning the PMD compensation parameters from scratch or worse \cite{ldbp-pmd}.
+Transfer learning has been shown to be an effective method to reduce the re-training overhead of learned NLC models \cite{FreireJLT:2021,Simeone:meta-learning}.
+Also, unsupervised learning in the form of K-means clustering has been applied to train the model online \cite{Giacoumidis:2020}.
+However, these studies have not investigated the impact of time-varying channel impairments.
+On the other hand, previous works on adapting a learned model to continuous changes in PMD have either ignored the presence of nonlinearity or assumed that it has been compensated by other means \cite{Schmalen:2022}, thereby, limiting the investigation to a purely linear channel.
+In fact, real-time adaptation of learned NLC methods to time-varying channel impairments has not been investigated so far in the literature.